ohait/goblin/README.md

 Simple implementation based on a generic trie (https://en.wikipedia.org/wiki/Trie) with the addition of associating to any leaf a list of pages where the data can be fetched.

+By design we want to not change the tree but just add nodes, which means we cannot allow deletion (we just remove the value) and we can't use some optimization like a Radix tree.
+The advantage is that locking on the indexes have lot less contention.

 ### Log file

-Each upsert to the index is backed up in a log file
+Each upsert to the index is backed up in a log file, this happen after writing the values to the data file.

 ## Mmap file